-For questions not answered here, try one of the support channels.
+This page is meant as additional information and hints, for questions not answered here, try one of the support channels.

 The tools and code are generally made for Linux, though porting cacheutils to Windows is possible.
 We do not provide a windows library for task 4, you will need to develop this on linux.
 However, all tasks, including task 4, should work in WSL (with the exception of code that relies on virtual to physical memory translation, such as the